Shailaputri/Shailaputri/README.md

 In my free time, I started developing websites and creating content on topics that I read.
 [My blog](https://myessaycollection.wordpress.com/)

-Short summary on my work:
+Short summary of my work:
 --> Python programming language 🐍- I am in awe of the Zen of Python and its multiutility across web development, data analysis and scripting.
 I have used its modules collections to code with deque, libraries Dash for web development, Numpy and Pandas for data analysis, matplotlib and seaborn for data visualisation.
 --> Django framework 🚀- I developed webapps for online marketplace and AIChatbot (using OpenAI API).
 I am still working on few others like Learning Management System and Storyboard.
 I am also developing clone of websites like Stackoverflow that helps me to understand the design behind these websites.
 --> Scrapy framework 🕷- I used this for scrapping a basic bookstore site to collect information on book prices and reviews.
 This was part of a freelance project for second hand books e-marketplace.
 --> SQL Database, Postgres SQL
 --> Wordpress 🌐- Developed personal website using oceanWP theme.
 --> Data Structures and Algorithms - I have solved 500+ problems.
 They cover different Data structures like hashmap, hashset, Linked Lists, Stacks, Queues, Trees.
 I have developed algorithms to solve these problems within provided time and space constraints.
 [Scaler profile](https://www.scaler.com/academy/profile)&nbsp;&nbsp;
 --> Java - Learnt OOPs concepts through this.
 --> C/C++ - My elective in higher secondary school and college.